The Town of Vila do Conde

 The town’s picturesque historic quarters retains much of its early flavour of prosperity and architectural beauty, particularly around Praça Vasco da Gama.
 Running north of the square, the elegant Manueline carvings of some of the houses and windows of the narrow, stone-paved Rua da Igreja echo the Renaissance wealth of old Vila do Conde.

-Besides ship-building, Vila do Conde also has a thriving tradition for lace-making, an art-form kept alive at the local institute that actively promotes this refined art, the Escola de Rendas, which is installed on the premises of the Lace Museum in the centre of town.
+Besides ship-building, Vila do Conde (indicated on the Google map below) also has a thriving tradition for lace-making, an art-form kept alive at the local institute that actively promotes this refined art, the Escola de Rendas, which is installed on the premises of the Lace Museum in the centre of town.

 10km north-east of Vila do Conde, the 13th century church of São Pedro de Rates boasts a magnificent rose window and some gracefully sculpted statues of saints.
 Nearby at Rio Mau, the church of São Cristóvão is the remaining part of an ancient monastery founded in the 11th century.

-There’s much to see and do in this part of the Minho region, especially in summer.
+There’s much to see and do in this part of the Minho region of northern Portugal, especially in summer.
 The nearby resort town of Póvoa de Varzim (just 3km to the north) offers sandy beaches and a pulsating night-life and Porto itself is easily accessible by road or metro.